Elevate Your API Security Beyond the Basics

 print("API is active and discoverable.")

-It's essential to have a system to detect and manage such unauthorized or forgotten APIs.
-From there you can either bring them into compliance or decommission them.
+To fix this, you should implement a system to detect and manage unauthorized or forgotten APIs.
+From there, you can either bring them into compliance or decommission them.

 // Example code to enforce HTTPS